Kernix13/rural-homestead/livable-sheds-permits.md

 - You can build a shed of at least 120 square feet before being required to get a permit
 - Size requirements may vary slightly based on whether the shed would be considered commercial or residential (falling under the Building Code or the Residential Code)
 - You can get a shed permit by accessing your local government website in KY and downloading/filling out the appropriate building permit application and submitting it for approval.
 - you will need to know what you are going to use the shed for and where it is going to be located on the property.
-The shed’s size, & often some construction and installment information will also be needed.
+The shed's size, & often some construction and installment information will also be needed.
 If you intend to include electric or plumbing in your shed, additional permits may be required.